-It’s also worth considering the amount of people in your household too, since with every person comes a few more devices that’ll need to use your broadband.
+It’s also worth considering the number of people in your household, since with every person comes a few more devices that’ll need to use your broadband.
 The faster your broadband connection, the more devices you can have in use at any one time.

-If you want to learn more about superfast broadband and how it can benefit you, take a look at our more detailed guide.
+Take a look at our more detailed guide if you want to learn more about superfast broadband and how it can benefit you.

 The Openreach fibre network

 The Openreach network, formerly owned by BT, uses fibre-optic cables to deliver broadband from your telephone exchange to the cabinet on your street.
 For the most part the connection to your home is then completed via copper wires.
 It's this reliance on less efficient copper wire for the so-called 'final mile' that slows down your connection.

 Hyperoptic's fibre broadband network

-You can find out more about Hyperoptic fibre-optic broadband at our dedicated Hyperoptic page.
+You can find out more about Hyperoptic broadband and check out their latest fibre broadband deals.

 Can I get fibre broadband?